 Underwater weighing: contrasts the mass of the individual in the atmosphere to the mass of the individual underwater.
 Because fat has a lower density than water, an individual with a high-fat content will have a lower underwater weight than one of similar mass with lower fat content.

 Potassium ion: Used to determine the presence of potassium.
 Potassium is the main ion in the cells of active tissue and organs.
 From the total potassium amount, it is possible to determine the lean mass.

-Pinch the skin and underlying fat and apply callipers to the fold. take the measurement as soon as subcutaneous water has drained away.
+Pinch the skin and underlying fat and apply calipers to the fold.
+Take the measurement as soon as subcutaneous water has drained away.

 Imagine a female client who weighs 150 Ibs and has a body fat percentage of 34%.
 Her body fat percentage goal is 29%.